-For your child's safety on the Information Highway, we have outlined a Classroom Policy when using the Internet at school.
+For your child's safety on the Information Highway, I have outlined a Classroom Policy when using the Internet at school.
 Students are responsible for appropriate behavior on the school's computer network, just as they are in a classroom or on a school playground.
-This document is reviewed and discussed with the students and sent home for parent signatures.